 Most investors leave the technical workings of what to claim to their accountant.
 However, investors who file their own personal returns – and even those who don’t – should understand the differences between repairs and maintenance and capital expenditure.

 Put simply, if you were to claim ‘Repairs and Maintenance’ on an asset which cost $2,500 you would receive a 100% deduction and claim the total cost of the asset in that financial year.
-However, if the same asset were to be claimed as a capital item, then the first year claim would be $62.50 and $62.50 thereafter for the next 39 years.
+However, if the same asset were to be claimed as a capital item, then the first year, claim would be $62.50 and $62.50 thereafter for the next 39 years.
 As you can see, it’s important to understand the difference between a repair and an improvement as the tax treatment is quite different!

 Definition of Repairs

 Expenditure for repairs you make to the property may be an allowable deduction.
 However, the repairs must relate directly to wear and tear or other damage that occurred as a result of your renting of the property.
 Repairs generally involve a replacement or renewal of a worn out or broken part – for example, replacing damage from a storm, fire or simply an accident.
-It’s worth noting, though, that if the claim was covered by insurance then it would not qualify for any deduction as the cost of replacement was borne by the insurance company.
+It’s worth noting, though, that if the claim was covered by insurance, then it would not qualify for any deduction as the cost of replacement was borne by the insurance company.
 A simple rule of thumb test to determine if eligible for a deduction would be – was the work performed to repair the property, or was it to improve the property?
 Of course, this begs the question – isn’t repairing the property improving the property?

 In short, if you replace an asset due to the fact that it’s worn out due to usage then it would qualify for Repairs and Maintenance.
-If you replace the asset with a superior product it could be deemed that you’re improving the property and your claim may be rejected.
+If you replace the asset with a superior product, it could be deemed that you’re improving the property and your claim may be rejected.
 For example, suppose a hot water unit needs replacing.
 If you replace the 125ltr unit with a 250ltr unit then it could be claimed that you’re making an improvement, not a repair.

 To comply with the tax ruling one would have to replace the asset on a “like for like” basis with no betterment.
 Similarly, if you were to replace an upright stove with a split system cook top and wall oven, it would be deemed that you’re not merely replacing a worn asset but making an improvement.
 Therefore your claim would be rejected.